emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 # Configuring OAuth/OIDC Authentication

 Ambassador Pro adds native support for the OAuth and OIDC authentication schemes for single sign-on with an external identity providers (IDP).
-Ambassador Pro has been tested with Keycloak and Auth0, although other OAuth/OIDC-compliant identity providers should work.
+Ambassador Pro has been tested with Keycloak, Auth0, and UAA although other OAuth/OIDC-compliant identity providers should work.
 Please contact us on [Slack](https://d6e.co/slack) if you have questions about IDPs not listed below.

 ## 1. Configure an OAuth2 filter